metio/terraform-provider-k8s/docs/data-sources/image_toolkit_fluxcd_io_image_policy_v1beta2_manifest.md

 Optional:

-- `extract` (String) Extract allows a capture group to be extracted from the specified regularexpression pattern, useful before tag evaluation.
+- `extract` (String) Extract allows a capture group to be extracted from the specified regular expression pattern, useful before tag evaluation.
-- `pattern` (String) Pattern specifies a regular expression pattern used to filter for imagetags.
+- `pattern` (String) Pattern specifies a regular expression pattern used to filter for image tags.